quarkfin/qf-lib/docs/source/reference/structure.rst

 The package contains the following tools: - *document_exporting* -
-templates, styles and components used to export the results and save them as files - *email_publishing* - creation and sending emails from given templates - *excel* - exporting and importing data to/from Excel files
+templates, styles and components used to export the results and save them as files - *excel* - exporting and importing data to/from Excel files

 Indicators